This tutorial will help you understand how to customize your bot’s conversation for each of your end-users.

 If you have set the predicate using the previous category, this will now recall the value of the predicate “name”.
 If the predicate has not been set, then your bot will return the

 default-get value specified in your bot properties file.
-For example, in Rosie, it is set to “unknown”.
+For example, by default it is set to “unknown”.

 The categories you have just written would enable a conversation like the one below: